amethyst68k/AmazonScrape/README.md

 # AmazonScrape

-Old tool I made to scrape Amazon Marketplace webpages.
+Old tool I made circa 2020 to scrape Amazon Marketplace webpages.
 It broke when they redesigned their listings page.